 She was strong.
 As Tim Ryan wrote in the Honolulu Star-Bulletin, “Marie was ‘described by friends as the classic strong woman behind the successful [man]’.”(2) Alicia Antonio said, “She was very protective of Jack.”(1) James MacArthur took it a step further when he said that nothing and no one prevented her from looking after Jack.(2) Eddie Sherman took it still further when he called Marie “the rock behind Jack Lord.”(2) Wayne Harada gave a good example when he wrote, “[Marie] once told The Advertiser that she had to fire domestic help because they were ‘selling’ information to tabloid reporters and paparazzi who were intent on getting details of their lives.”(1)

 She was generous.
 Marie was very charitable.
 Wayne Harada wrote, “Few knew of Marie Lord’s charitable side.
 When the downtown Hawai‘i Theatre restoration project needed funds to erect the marquee after interior renovation, Marie Lord donated the money in Jack’s name.
 In her memory, the marquee lights were dimmed [the night she died].”(1)

-Photograph taken by Terri Whitman
+Photograph taken by and used courtesy of Terri Whitman

 Read more about the restoration and see pictures at http://www.hawaiiforvisitors.com/oahu/attractions/hawaii-theatre.htm.
 The article mentions Marie's generous donation.